 - Stir together the graham cracker crumbs, melted butter, sugars and cinnamon in a medium sized

 - Press the mixture down into the bottom of your prepared springform pan.

 - Bake for 8 minutes in the oven.

-- Stir together the white sugar, brown sugar, cinnamon, ginger, nutmeg & cloves in a medium bowl.
+- Stir together the white sugar, brown sugar, cinnamon, ginger, nutmeg, cloves and corn starch in a medium bowl.

 - In a large bowl beat together the cream cheese until smooth.
 Mix in the sugar mixture.